wso2/docs-mi/en/docs/install-and-setup/setup/deployment-best-practices/security-guidelines-for-production-deployment.md

 # Security Guidelines for Production Deployment

-Given below are the common security guidelines for deploying a WSO2 API Manager in a **production environment**.
+Given below are the common security guidelines for deploying a WSO2 Micro Integrator in a **production environment**.

-In addition, see the [production deployment checklist]({{base_path}}/install-and-setup/setup/deployment-best-practices/production-deployment-guidelines) and any other product-specific guidelines in the respective product's documentation.
+In addition, see the [production deployment checklist]({{base_path}}/install-and-setup/setup/deployment-best-practices/production-deployment-guidelines) and any other product-specific guidelines in the documentation.

 -   [Runtime-level security](#runtime-level-security)
 -   [OS-level security](#os-level-security)